h2oai/h2o-3/h2o-docs/src/product/data-munging/target-encoding.rst

 Smoothing
 '''''''''

 The smoothing value is used for blending and to calculate ``lambda``.
 Smoothing controls the rate of transition between the particular level's posterior probability and the prior probability.
 For smoothing values approaching infinity, it becomes a hard threshold between the posterior and the prior probability.
+This value defaults to 20.

+Inflection Point
+''''''''''''''''

+The inflection point value is used for blending and to calculate ``lambda``.
+This determines half of the minimal sample size for which we completely trust the estimate based on the sample in the particular level of the categorical variable.
+This value defaults value to 10.

 Seed
 ''''